Location

 Coursework

-Students will examine the influence of nature in arts and crafts, materials used, patterns developed, typographic treatment, logos, and the lasting brand identity of the movement.
-Students will document their experience through various means such as photography, sketching, digital journal, etc. Lectures and readings will focus on the intent, and creative projects will emulate the beauty of the finished pieces.
+Students will examine the influence of nature in much of the work, materials used, patterns developed, typographic treatment, logos, and the lasting brand identity of the movement.
+Students will document their experience through various means such as photography, sketching, daily reflection journal, etc. Lectures and readings will focus on the intent, and creative projects will emulate the beauty of the finished pieces.
+Exercises/assignments will consist of students documenting or mapping their travel within the city, showing/explaining a process, pattern exploration through stamps, various book structures and binding.
+Final projects vary depending on course credit selection.
+In addition to the final project, there will be a written assignment.

 Location Description